 The AAFP recommends Pap smears for women ages 21 to 65.

-The AAFP recommends against screening for cervical cancer (Pap smears) in women older than age 65 years who have had adequate prior screening and are not otherwise at high risk for cervical cancer.
+The AAFP recommends against screening for cervical cancer (Pap smears) in women older than age 65 years who have had adequate prior screening and aren’t otherwise at high risk for cervical cancer.